 The data contains three layers for concentration (g/kg) of sand, silt, and clay particle sizes that make up soil texture or mineral fraction of the soil.
 The data is extracted from global soil texture layers at the depth of 0- 30cm with the Geographic longitude-latitude projection (EPSG 4326) shared by the Global gridded soil information.
 Soil texture layers have been resampled to a resolution of 5 arc minutes from the original resolution of 8 arc seconds.

 Download soil texture maps of:

-Rice calendar and production layers of Bangladesh and Vietnam can be extracted from the Rice Atlas - a spatial database consisting of data on rice planting and harvesting dates by growing season and estimates of monthly production for all rice-producing countries.
-The map layers are stored in shape file format, uses Geographic longitude-latitude projection (EPSG 4326).
+The rice calendar and production layers of Bangladesh and Vietnam can be extracted from the Rice Atlas -- a spatial database consisting of data on rice planting and harvesting dates by growing season and estimates of monthly production for all rice-producing countries.
+The map layers are stored in shape file format and it uses Geographic longitude-latitude projection (EPSG 4326).

 AWD Suitability maps

-Samples of AWD suitability maps developed for Bangladesh and Vietnam using the MapAWD tool, following the method introduced by Nelson et al. (2015) and Sander et al. (2017).
-The map are stored in Geotiff format, using Geographic longitude-latitude projection (EPSG 4326).
+Samples of AWD suitability maps were developed for Bangladesh and Vietnam using the MapAWD tool, following the method introduced by Nelson et al. (2015) and Sander et al. (2017).
+The map is stored in Geotiff format, using Geographic longitude-latitude projection (EPSG 4326).